mcarujo/pneumonia-detector/README.md

 # Pneumonia Detector (X-Ray)
-This project is a final project of my specialization in Data Science.
-Using the CNN for classify chest X-ray image between healthy and pneumonia.
+This project is the final project of my specialization in Data Science.
+Using the CNN to classify chest X-ray image between healthy and pneumonia.

 # Dataset
 ![no text](https://i.imgur.com/jZqpV51.png)